top of page

 INSPIRATION

 Our studies make heavy use of genome-wide and computational approaches in combination with traditional biochemistry, genetics, and cell biology to allow for systems-level understanding of RNA networks and their regulatory principles.
-To support our research activities, we develop novel RNA technologies and receive funding from federal (NIH, NSF, DOD) and state sources.
+We also develop novel technologies to decipher in vivo protein-RNA and RNA-RNA interactions and their functions.

 Some of our recent stories